Attila Molnár (runner): Biography

+European Indoor champion and record holder

 He ran 45.66 for the 400 m at the Belgrade Indoor Meeting in January 2025 to lower his Hungarian national indoor record.
 He lowered it again on 4 February 2025, running 45.08 seconds at the Czech Indoor Gala in Ostrava.
 That performance was also just 0.03 seconds off the European indoor record held jointly by Karsten Warholm and Thomas Schönlebe.
 Competing at the 2025 European Athletics Indoor Championships, he was the fastest qualifier for the 400n final, running 45.48 seconds in his semi-final.
 It was the fastest ever men's 400 m semifinal time at a European Athletics Indoor Championships.
 He subsequently went faster again to win gold in the final, in a time of 45.25 seconds.

 He finished fourth in the individual 400 metres and won a bronze medal in the men's 4 × 400 metres relay at the 2025 World Athletics Indoor Championships in Nanjing, in a new national record time of 3:06.03.

 After returning from injury he ran a seasons best 45.28 seconds to win the 400 metres at the 2025 Hungarian Championships in Budapest.
 He was selected for the Hungarian team for the 2025 World Athletics Championships in Tokyo, Japan, running a personal best 44.55 seconds to qualify for the 400m semi-finals, before placing fifth in his semi-final in 44.94.

+Molnar set a new European indoor record of 45.01 seconds for the 400 metres at the Czech Golden Gala in Ostrava on 3 February 2026, breaking the previous record jointly held by Thomas Schonlebe and Karsten Warholm by 0.04 seconds.
+He ran 20.96 to win the 200 metres title at the 2026 Hungarian Indoor Championships in Nyíregyháza.
+He was the sixth overall in the final of the 400 metres at the 2026 World Athletics Indoor Championships in Toruń, Poland.
+In May, he also placed sixth in the 400 metres in the 2026 Diamond League meeting in Rabat.
+On 16 June, he won the 400 metres in 44.56 at the Golden Spike meeting in Ostrava.
+In July, he ran a new national record 44.47 seconds at the 2026 Herculis event in Monaco.
+Competing at the 2026 European Athletics Championships in Birmingham, England in August, he was a finalist in the 400 metres, placing fourth overall.
+He also competed in the men's 4 × 400 metres relay at the championships, running the fastest final leg with 43.58 seconds.
+In September 2026, he was selected as part of the Hungary team to compete at the inaugural World Athletics Ultimate Championship in Budapest, running the fastest leg of all competitors in the mixed 4 x 400 metres relay, as the Hungary team placed eighth overall.